 Top 10 Tasks A VA Can Do For Any Business

-In this episode, Barbara and Matt share with listeners the tasks that they feel any VA can do to help you in your business.
+In this episode, Barbara and Matt share with listeners the virtual assistant tasks that they feel a VA can do to help you in your business.

 During this episode, we take a look at how every minute you can save in your business and put into a direct income generating task, or something else important in your life, is a minute that is valuable to you.

 - Calendar management – whilst this may seem like a simple task that you can do yourself, if you had your VA managing this for you, you gain valuable ‘minutes’ to spend on your business.